-These Orange Chocolate Chip Muffins are lightly sweetened with honey, perfectly moistened with milk and still have a perfectly light and sponge-y texture.
+These Orange Chocolate Chip Muffins are lightly sweetened with honey, perfectly moistened with milk and still have a light and sponge-y texture.
 Also, my kids have really been enjoying me figuring out the perfect combo for these muffins, since I’ve made them (no joke) 9 times in the past week.
 I cannot explain it, but I made them 3 times and accidentally left a crucial ingredient out!
 I’ll chalk it up to busyness—clearly not insanity or old age, thank you very much.

 Sign up for our FREE 7 Day Simple Meal Plan!

-Easy prep + Easy Clean Up
+Easy Muffin prep and Clean Up

 I love that this recipe uses minimal measuring cups/spoons and only 2 bowls!
 Grab a 12 cup muffin pan, a large bowl and a medium bowl.
 You’ll need 1 large spoon (I prefer wooden), and 1 whisk (or fork, if you’re like me and too lazy to wash your whisk).